 Instructions

-Using your fingers push the mixture in between the chicken breast and the skin place the lemon quarters inside the chicken.
-Pushing the butter mixture under the skin helps keep the breast moist.
-Rub any left over mixture on the outside skin on top of the chicken.
+Using your fingers push the mixture in between the skin (Pushing the butter mixture under the skin helps keep the breast moist).
+Rub the rest of the mixture on the outside skin on top of the chicken.

 Test by piercing through the chicken at thickest part between the leg and the body.
 If the chicken is cooked, the juices will run clear.

-Transfer the chicken and onion to a plate and cover loose with foil.
+Transfer the chicken to a cutting board and cover loose with foil and let it rest for 15 minutes.

-carve the chicken on into slices and serve with the reserve juices and perhaps some potatoes and beans.
+Carve the chicken into slices and serve with the roasted vegetables.